-Top Myths of Santeria
+Top Myths and Misconceptions of Santeria

 Like most belief systems, Santeria is plagued by misconceptions from people who are not intimately familiar with it.
 This can make it difficult for believers to practice their faith openly.
 Here are the seven top misconceptions about Santeria:

 Santeria has only one overarching God: Olodumare.
 It can be a bit confusing, since there is no real equivalent to the word "Orisha" in English.
 For this reason, they're often called "deities."
 While some of the Orishas are better known than others, none are more powerful than any other, and none of them surpass Olodumare.

 It might be easiest to think of the Orishas as aspects of Olodumare.
 While this falls in line with "soft" polytheism (the belief that all deities are just different faces of a single supreme God), that does not change the fact that Santeria is a monotheistic religion.